iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 | Passive                      |                   |             0.743 |

-Table 2: The different implementations of swimming behaviours
+Table 2: The different implementations of swimming behaviours for models of ichthyoplankton.

 |       Swimming behaviour      | Proportion |
 |-------------------------------|------------|